 Built-in | Built-in | -- | Not available |

-Lenses in this list are always sorted by focal length and speed.
+Lenses in this list are always sorted by manufacturer name.
 A comparison feature is available for autofocus lenses: click on the "Compare" link and the website will display a list of advantages and disadvantages of a lens compared to the lens you are at.
 The comparison is done automatically and based on the lens specification.
 Next to "Compare" are columns with the number of advantages (green) and disadvantages (red).

 Production status: